 An important result to note is that there is no evidence of a "Robin Hood paradox:" the more unequal countries tend to spend more on redistribution and show a higher redistributive effect.
-However, regression-based analysis indicates that this last result is not robust across the board when one controls for income per capita and leaves out the "outliers" or measures redistribution in percent change instead of Gini points.
+However, regression-based analysis indicates that this last result is not robust across the board when one controls for income per capita, leaves out the "outliers," or measures redistribution in percent change instead of Gini points.
+While the sign of the slope shows that the more unequal the more redistribution more often than not, the coefficient is often not statistically significant.

 There are a few lessons that emerge from the analysis.
 Let's start with those pertaining to the diagnostic of fiscal redistribution.
 First, the fact that specific fiscal interventions can have countervailing effects underscores the importance of taking a coordinated view of both taxation and spending rather than pursuing a piecemeal analysis.
 Efficient regressive taxes (such as the value added tax) when combined with generous well-targeted transfers can result in a net fiscal system that is equalizing.
-Even more, because a net fiscal system with a regressive tax could be more equalizing than without it (Lambert's conundrum), policy recommendations-such as eliminating the regressive tax--based on a piecemeal analysis could be flatly wrong.
+Even more, because a net fiscal system with a regressive tax could be more equalizing than without it (Lambert's conundrum), policy recommendations --such as eliminating the regressive tax-- based on a piecemeal analysis could be flatly wrong.
 Second, to assess the impact of the fiscal system on people's standard of living, it is crucial to measure the effect of taxation and spending not only on inequality but also on poverty: the net fiscal system can be equalizing but poverty-increasing.

 Regarding policy prescriptions, one fundamental lesson emerges: governments should design their tax and transfers system so that the after taxes and transfers incomes (or consumption) of the poor are not lower than their incomes (or consumption) before fiscal interventions.
 Leaving out in-kind transfers, the so-called cash portion of the fiscal system should not impoverish the poor (or make the non-poor poor).
-The results indicate that the ultra-poor in Ghana, Nicaragua, and Tanzania, the extreme poor in Armenia, Ethiopia, and Guatemala and the moderate poor in Sri Lanka, Peru, El Salvador, Dominican Republic, Honduras, and Bolivia are net payers into the fiscal system.
+The results indicate that, on average, the ultra-poor in Ghana, Nicaragua, Tanzania, and Uganda, the extreme poor in Armenia, Ethiopia, and Guatemala and the moderate poor in Bolivia, Dominican Republic, El Salvador, Honduras, Peru and Sri Lanka are net payers into the fiscal system.
 In the case of Brazil, the cause is the high consumption taxes paid on staple goods.
 In the case of Peru, cash transfers are too small to compensate for what the poor pay in taxes.
 Furthermore, as shown in Higgins and Lustig, fiscal impoverishment can be quite pervasive and, in low-income countries, larger in magnitude than fiscal gains to the poor.

 The current policy discussion (and the literature) focuses primarily on the power of fiscal policy to reduce inequality and much less (and often not at all) on the impact of fiscal policy on the standard of living of the poor.
 If the policy community is seriously committed to eradicating income poverty, governments will need to explore ways to redesign taxation and transfers so that the poor do not end up as net payers.
 This could become an overriding principle in the design of fiscal systems that could be explicitly added to the frameworks proposed by Atkinson and Stiglitz to build more equitable societies.